A hero for defeating ISIS, Iraq's PM still has to woo voters

 (CNN)In the years before the 2003 invasion, Iraqis only had one choice at the poll: Saddam Hussein.
-Fifteen years later, the tyrant deposed and executed, Iraq's field of candidates is now so varied that voters can choose between thousands of Shia, Sunni and Kurdish aspirants from 87 parties.
+Fifteen years later, the tyrant deposed and executed, Iraq's field of candidates for elections on Saturday is now so varied that voters can choose between thousands of Shia, Sunni and Kurdish aspirants from 87 parties.

 With so many contenders this year, Prime Minister Haider al-Abadi stands at the epicenter of the hotly contested election.
 And though he's universally considered a hero for routing ISIS, his victory at the polls is far from certain.